Nypa fruticans: Description

 The fruit is globular made of many seed segments, each seed has a fibrous husk covering the endosperm that allows it to float.
 The stalk droops as the fruits mature.
 When they reach that stage, the ripe seeds separate from the ball and float away on the tide, occasionally germinating while still water-borne.

+Biology

+N.fruiticans is the only palm considered to be adapted to the mangrove biome.
+The exposed internal tissue of old leaf bases provide pathways for air to be exchanged with the submerged roots of the plants, similar in function to pneumatophores of other true mangroves.

+As the leaves develop, the leaf base hypertrophies and fills with spongey tissue connected with aerenchymous networks in the submerged roots.
+As leaves senesce, only the rachis is shed while the base is retained, which is impregnated with protective tannins, and can remain alive for up to 4 years.